sagaraglawe/Mini_Project/README.md

 in this project I am using Gin framework and GORM for database Query

-Run main.go for initiation of the database connection which is written in the init function
+For initiation of the database connection which is written in the init function in inits package

 Now to store the Log file in the database I have created the structure of the required field for searching and also one column nmaed Declare to store the extra information of the log file